 ALBERTUS MAGNUS, Pseudo.

-WITH A UNIQUE ASTROLOGICAL MSS
+WITH A UNIQUE ASTROLOGICAL MS

 ALBERTUS MAGNUS, Pseudo.
 Secreta mulierum ab Alberto Magno composita